Class Geometry

 HasNullElements<T>(IEnumerable<T>)

-Returns true if the array contains any null
+Returns true if the array contains any null elements.

 public static bool HasNullElements<T>(IEnumerable<T> array) where T : class